karenpayneoregon/learn-bogus-efcore/readme.md

 Take time to run each console project, study the code than read the readme file at the Bogus GitHub repository [![](assets/Link_16x.png)](https://github.com/bchavez/Bogus) and note at the end of the readme page there are other free packages to enhance Bogus.

-:small_blue_diamond: I can not stress enough to read the documentation on Bogus rather than just work with provided code.
+:small_blue_diamond: I can not stress enough to read the documentation on [Bogus](https://github.com/bchavez/Bogus) rather than just work with provided code.
+See [featured in](https://github.com/bchavez/Bogus#featured-in) also.

 ## See also